Information Communications Technician Apprenticeship Level 3 Standard

 Summary

-The intent of this apprenticeship is to meet the knowledge and skills need for IT Technicians in our local area.
-This course provides a structured learning route, helping to upskill an individual with a keen interest and basic ability in IT who potentially has no previous experience in this sector.
-On successful completion of this course, an apprentice will be able to work independently in a variety of IT roles including Support Technician, Network Technician or Digital Communications Technician.
-They will be able to provide remote and/or face-to-face support to internal and/or external customers with their systems, by using different tools and methods to problem solve and troubleshoot routine and non-routine problems.
-There is a necessity for IT Technicians to be skilled in remote access post-pandemic as many staff need support while working from home.
+This apprenticeship meets the need for IT Technicians in our local area.
+This course provides a structured learning route, helping to upskill an individual with an interest and basic ability in IT.
+Roles can include Support Technician, Network Technician or Digital Communications Technician.
+They will provide support to customers with their systems, by using different tools and methods to problem solve and troubleshoot routine and non-routine problems.

-The focus of the apprenticeship is to provide an apprentice with transferrable skills, knowledge and behaviours that are required to successfully work in any sector that requires IT support.
-This apprenticeship involves studying a variety of modules in college that help to build the necessary knowledge and skills, while reinforcing the expected workplace behaviours.
-The teaching for the course takes place in the college’s state of the art DigiTech Factory, which provides apprentices with a hybrid learning environment where IT equipment they’ll use at work is provided so that they can earn and develop skills ready for the workplace.
+This apprenticeship involves studying a variety of modules in college that help to build the necessary knowledge and skills.
+Teaching for the course takes place in the college’s state of the art DigiTech Factory, which provides apprentices with a hybrid learning environment where IT equipment is provided (which apprentices will use at work), so that they can earn and develop skills ready for the workplace.

 Why Our College?